PrefectHQ/prefect/docs/ui/cloud.md

 # Prefect Cloud

-How to sign up / sign in to the UI
+Prefect Cloud is a hosted UI for your flows and deployments.
+Prefect Cloud provides all the capabilities of the Orion UI, plus additional features available only for Cloud accounts.
+This includes:

+- Flow run summaries
+- Deployed flow details
+- Scheduled flow runs
+- Warnings for late or failed runs
+- Task run details
+- Radar flow and task dependency visualizer
+- Logs

+Features only available on Prefect Cloud include:

+- User accounts
+- Workspaces

+## Sign in or register

-How to create an API token
+## Create an API token

-How to create a Workspace (critically, this doesn’t work yet) Installing Orion -> Link to existing docs
+## Create a workspace

+## Configuring Orion for Cloud

+- Installing Orion
-How to configure Orion to use Cloud 2.0 (prefect config set etc.).
+- How to configure Orion to use Cloud 2.0 (prefect config set etc.).
 Needs workspace + account.

-How to configure your global Storage Block — so we can store task results, flows.
+## Configure a global Storage Block

+— so we can store task results, flows.

-How to run a basic flow against Cloud 2.0
+## Run a flow with Cloud